lonewanderer27/Sp0tify_Backend/README.md

 2. **Genius Client API Key:**
    - Create an API client in the Genius API by visiting [Genius API Clients](https://genius.com/api-clients).
    - Once the API client is created, you will be provided with a Genius client API key.
-   - Store this Genius client API key as an environment variable named "NEXT_PUBLIC_GENIUS_ACCESS_TOKEN."
+   - Store this Genius client API key as an environment variable named "NEXT_PUBLIC_GENIUS_ACCESS_TOKEN"

 Combining the Deta Space API Key and the Genius client API key ensures that only the authorized user and those provided with the proper API keys can access the REST-API's functionalities and retrieve music-related data seamlessly.